 Eventually, without the proper treatment, the loss of the immune cells will pass beyond a critical level and can be fatal.

 The 1980s saw the emergence of HIV and the AIDS pandemic.
 The following years since then have seen an incredible output of research into the virus and its subsequent characterisation and treatment.
 Global scale-up of antiretroviral therapy has been the primary contributor to a 48 per cent decline in deaths from AIDS-related causes,1 however there is still a long way to go towards the eradication of HIV.

 Why do we need research into early detection systems for HIV?

-In the UK alone, there are an estimated 100,000 infected individuals.
-Yet one in four people with HIV in the UK are unaware that they are infected and almost half of the patients that are newly diagnosed with HIV are at a late stage of the infection2.
-This stage has a high risk of death as well as posing a risk to others through onwards transmission.
 The health economic benefits of widening access to testing was shown in the Health Protection Agency Report (now Public Health England) in 2011.
 This has led to new legislation to widen access to testing outside hospital settings, in both developed and developing countries.
 Self-testing became legal in the UK in 2014.